hyperledger/besu-docs/docs/public-networks/reference/cli/options.md

 </Tabs>

-The default number peers required to start [fast synchronization](../../get-started/connect/sync-node.md#fast-synchronization) in [proof of work](../../how-to/use-pow/mining.md) networks is set to `5`.
-For static peers to contribute to the initial sync, set the `fast-sync-min-peers` to `1`.
+The default number of peers required to start [fast synchronization](../../get-started/connect/sync-node.md#fast-synchronization) in [proof of work](../../how-to/use-pow/mining.md) networks.
+The default is set to `5`.
+Set the `fast-sync-min-peers` to `1` to enable static peers to contribute to the initial sync.

 :::info